microsoft/appcenter-sdk-apple/README.md

 ## 6. Advanced APIs

 * **Debugging**: You can control the amount of log messages that show up from the Sonoma SDK.
 Use the `setLogLevel` API to enable additional logging while debugging.
-By default, it is set to `SNMLogLevelWarning`.
+By default, it is set to `SNMLogLevelAssert` for App Store environment, `SNMLogLevelWarn` otherwise.

     **Objective-C**
     ```objectivec